espressif/esp-faq/docs/en/hardware-related/development-board.rst

 According to the schematic of ESP32-LyraT-Mini, the analog output of the ES8311 codec chip is connected to the input of the ES7243 ADC chip.
 What is the purpose of this?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - To use the ES7243 ADC chip to obtain the necessary input reference signal for AEC.
+  - The hardware acquisition circuit of the AEC reference signal simultaneously transmits the DAC output of the Codec (ES8311) to the speaker PA and the ADC (ES7243) AINLP/N, of which the signal collected would be send back to the ESP32 as the reference signal for the AEC algorithm.

 -----------------

 When using the ESP32-MINI-1 module, the serial port printed the follows log when powered on.
-What is the reason?
+What could be the reason?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   .. code-block:: text